 We have a geriatric dog and he has numerous accidents in the house.
-We also have a 112-week old puppy that is still not housebroken.
+We also have a 12-week old puppy that is still not housebroken.
 Everywhere you look, you see a yellow puddle.
 The things we do for love!
 This leads us to presently utilize our SpotBot almost daily.
 The great thing about the Bissell SpotBot is the ease of use.
 It’s basically a “plug it in and let it run” little droid.

-- Pick up any solid waste and discard.
+1. Pick up any solid waste and discard.

-- Place SpotBot on top of the stain (make sure the water/solution reservoir is filled).
+3. Place SpotBot on top of the stain (make sure the water/solution reservoir is filled).

-- Select stain type – “Surface Stain” or “Set-in Stain”
+4. Select stain type – “Surface Stain” or “Set-in Stain”.

+The unit will beep upon completion of the area so you can move it, if needed, or put away.
+It takes about 5 minutes (my estimation) for the whole thing to run through its cycle.
 There is a function for set-in stains so when I find an area that has a urine stain, I just plop it down and hit the button for “Set-in Stain” and walk away.
 This option works in the same manner as its default setting, just doubles the cycle.

 My parents own the Bissell Pet Stain Eraser and love it as well.
 However, the biggest difference between the two is with the SpotBot, the unit is spraying the water/solution, scrubbing the area and suctioning the soiled water into a separate reservoir.
 (In case you’re wondering, the scrubbing doesn’t leave any abrasions to the carpet.)
 The Green Machine only has the hose option.
 SpotBot has the hose option as well, but frankly, we hardly ever use it.
 For a $40 price difference, not having to complete the physical task of cleaning the stain is well worth it.